 For measure specifications and implementation tools click here.

-Clinical guidelines for addressing malnutrition in acute care settings establish that a patient should first be screened for malnutrition risk, those at risk should be further assessed, and if found to have malnutrition by screening and assessment, then a nutrition support plan should be established3.
-Furthermore, an effective malnutrition care process benefits from interdisciplinary collaboration.
+Effective malnutrition care processes benefit from interdisciplinary collaboration.
 This type of care offers an opportunity to develop a comprehensive and individualized assessment and treatment plan, and thus supporting accurate diagnosis and effective care.
 The following graphic shows the key roles different profession in a hospital can offer to help achieve successful implementation of the GMCS.

-Benefits of Implementing the GMCS:
+Benefits of implementing the GMCS:

 - Providing care measured through the GMCS supports hospitals’ strategic plans to address social determinants of health and equity.